Gemcitabine Side Effects

 Applies to gemcitabine: intravenous powder for solution, intravenous solution

-Check with your doctor immediately if any of the following side effects occur while taking gemcitabine:More common
+You should check with your doctor immediately if any of these side effects occur when taking gemcitabine:More common

 - Bleeding gums